chef/automate/components/docs-chef-io/content/automate/disclosure_panel_and_banner.md

     weight = 60
 +++

-This page assists you in adding disclosure statement or a highlighted content which can display information, a warning or any instruction to the Chef Automate.
+This page assists you in adding disclosure statement or a highlighted content that can display information, a warning or any instruction to the Chef Automate.
 You can display the content in two different places.

 - The Chef Automate login page, i.e., **Disclosure Panel**
 - The top of the Chef Automate Interface, i.e., **Banner**